Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 rm -rf ./select_gpu
 ```

-This mask will use cores 1-3 and 5-7 of each CCD to place tasks.
+This mask will use the first hardware thread of each core of core groups 1-3 and 5-7 of each CCD to place tasks
+(so hardware thread 1-3 in the Linux numbering for task 1, 5-7 for task 2, 9-11 for task 3, ...).

 ??? example "Download runnable example"